bluesky/bluesky-queueserver/docs/source/features_and_config.rst

         - null  # Allow all
       forbidden_functions:
         - ":^_"  # All functions with names starting with '_'
-    admin:  # The group includes beamline staff, includes all or most of the plans and devices
+    primary:  # The group includes beamline staff, includes all or most of the plans and devices
       allowed_plans:
         - ":.*"  # Different way to allow all plans.
       allowed_devices: